gustavo-roganti/about-me/readme.md

 🎲 I like boardgames, I own more than I'd like to admit, and I am part of a local association, [ludus in tabula](https://www.facebook.com/ludusintabularimini),  promoting boardgames.

 📜 I love paper.
-I used to run a side project named [cartacampa](http://cartacampa.it/), where I made handmade notebooks, bookbinding the pages and printing the covers with letterpress.
+I used to run a side project where I made handmade notebooks, bookbinding the pages and printing the covers with letterpress.

 ⛺ I like travelling, I have a small tent and I kept track of all the places I have visited in my last trip (including expenses, distances, and other data)